A Plant Growth Lumen

 'White' Light-Emitting Diode (LED) lamps designed to replace incandescents are mostly based (2015) on a 460 nm blue LED combined with a yellow phosphor; a typical spectrum is shown as graph 4.
 Phosphors are still being developed for this role, and blue LEDs are under active development to improve efficiency at high power; also some manufacturers combine more than one LED type or add filter layers to improve the colour-rendering index.
 Expect rapid changes until the technology settles down.

 The new COB-LED arrays change everything for specialist applications.
 Chips are available with native light spectra from near-UV to far-IR and are so small that many can be combined in one fixture to produce just about any desired spectrum.
 The longer the native wavelength, the higher the efficiency at high powers.
-Graph 5 is the spectrum of a 64x3W unit combining six different LEDs to optimize greenhouse seedling growth.
+Graph 5 is the spectrum of a commercial unit combining six different LEDs to optimize greenhouse seedling growth.
 There are units optimized for field-crop growth, flowering, fruit set, aquarium coral appearance, and just about any other spectrum one could wish.
 It all results in plant growth efficiencies far higher than any single-unit has ever produced.
 When this technology trickles down to lamp replacements, expect double today's 80 lm/W efficiencies.
 And, even better plant growth.

 typemodelwattsinitial lumensPGLPGL/watt